 One key indicator of the much tighter budgetary conditions faced by Michigan's public schools is the statewide decline in fund balances.
 As noted, negative or low fund balances are a trigger for state intervention in local districts' financial affairs under Michigan law.
 As indicated in Figure 2, the aggregate fund balances for all Michigan districts and charter schools, adjusted for inflation, have declined by over half since 2002, from \$2.7 billion in 2002 to \$1.0 billion in 2013.
-It is noteworthy that the shape of the aggregate fund balance trend in Figure 2 broadly corresponds to the shape of the aggregate real per pupil funding trend in Figure 1.
+It is noteworthy that the shape of the aggregate fund balance trend in Figure 1.